How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Introduction

 A number of computational studies have modelled trial-to-trial learning.
 Theories such as ACT-R \citep{anderson1998actr} can model the learning and forgetting of stimuli during experiments.
 It has also been shown that trial-to-trial learning can be modelled with the Rescorla-Wagner or related learning rules. \citet{oppenheim2010dark} studied semantic priming effects in a naming task, using an incremental learning model.
 Other studies showed that the learning of serial patterns \citep{tomaschek2022keys} and event-related potentials (ERPs) when listening to sequences of tones \citep{lentz2021temporal} can be predicted with a Rescorla-Wagner learning model.
 However, these models view representations in such learning tasks as mostly categorical.
 For example, both ACT-R and the model by \citet{oppenheim2010dark} treat words' forms as units, disregarding any effects that orthographical similarity might have on inter-trial learning.
+This disregards that similarity at a subcategorical level is the essence of the anti-priming effect of \citet{marsolek2008antipriming}, and underlies many of the results reported for example by \citet{ramscar2007linguistic, ramscar2013error}.
 Moreover, ACT-R models forgetting as a function of time \citep{vanrijn2003modeling}, without explicitly taking into account interference caused by the learning of intervening stimuli, which is a crucial characteristic of the Rescorla-Wagner rule.

 Within the current study, we explore the effect of continuous learning with a model of the mental lexicon called the Discriminative Lexicon Model (DLM), and its learning mechanism, Linear Discriminative Learning (LDL).
 The DLM posits simple modality-specific mappings between numeric representations of words' forms and numeric representations of their meanings \citep{Baayen2018, baayen2019discriminative}.
 The DLM has been successful both in modelling different morphological systems across a range of languages, such as Latin, English, German, Estonian, Korean and Maltese \citep{Baayen2018, baayen2019discriminative, chuang2020estonian,chuang2021vector,heitmeier2021modeling, nieder2021comprehension}, but at the same time also at modelling a range of behavioural data \citep{cassani2019nonwords,chuang2020processing, heitmeier2020simulating, heitmeier2021modeling,schmitz2021durational, shafaei2021ldl, stein2021morpho}.
 It implements learning using an error-driven learning rule for continuous data \citep{Widrow1960, milin2020keeping} which is closely related to the later developed Rescorla-Wagner rule.
 Additionally, in contrast to previous models such as Naive Discriminative Learning \citep[NDL; ][]{baayen2011amorphous}, it uses word embeddings to represent words' semantics.
 Word embeddings (aka semantic vectors) represent meanings in a distributed manner, building on the hypothesis that similar words occur in similar contexts \citep{Harris1954Distributional}.
 They are able to capture fine-grained meaning similarities between words and have been shown to predict numerous aspects of human processing in various studies \citep[e.g.][]{baayen2019discriminative, baroni2014don,mandera2017explaining, Westbury:Keith:Briesemeister:2014, westbury2022you}.